nishadh/recommendation_system_ai/README.md

 The aim of this project is to build a model that will improve the recommendations given to the users given their past reviews and ratings.

+**Directories:**

+- The notebook folder includes the dataset, Jupyter notebook, and all generated pickle assets.
+- The flask folder contains the Flask application for the final recommendation system, which was also deployed to Heroku.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Models trained